Requesting an Exam Rescore

-The score forms (bubble sheets) are marked electronically.
-The psychometrician carefully reviews all unsuccessful candidates’ score forms for any coding errors such as Candidate ID number, full name, Exam booklet version number, and accurate coding of erasures.
+The scores are marked electronically.
+The psychometrician carefully reviews all unsuccessful candidates’ scores for any coding errors such as Candidate ID number, full name and accurate coding of erasures.

 A panel of optometrists under the guidance of the psychometrician complete a review of test items.
 Certain items may be deleted from scoring for all candidates if they do not meet appropriate psychometric characteristics.
 For example, if the item fails to discriminate positively.
 Deleted items are removed from scoring for all candidates, thereby ensuring that reported results are valid and fair.